-"How about a long walk followed by a detox scrub," I suggested.
+“How about a walk and a detox scrub?
+I suggested.

 Afterward, we sipped herbal tea on our balcony.
-Theresa's phone buzzed.
-She raised it, smiled at what she read, and lifted herself out of the lounger.
+When Theresa's phone buzzed, she raised it, smiled at the text, and unfolded herself from the lounge chair.

-Allison readjusted the cucumber slices on her eyes.
-"What's up?"
+Allison readjusted the cucumber slices over her eyes.
+“What's up?”

-"Kenni wants me to help her pick out another bathing suit.
-She and Trey are doing the water park later."
+“Kenni needs help with another bathing suit.
+She and Trey are doing the water park later.”

-While Theresa and Kenni hit the shops, Allison and I planned another attack on Frederick and Heather.
-We'd seen Frederick headed to the golf course when we left the spa.
-That would put him in the clubhouse at about lunchtime.
-Allison prepared herself to get cozy with him.
+While Theresa and Kenni hit the shops, Allison and I planned attacks on Frederick and Heather.
+We'd seen Frederick headed to the golf course as we left the spa.
+That would put him in the clubhouse at lunchtime.
+Allison prepared herself to make his acquaintance and read his mind.